Improving Brain Tumour Care surveys share your experiences and help create change

 Unfortunately, some people have been fraudulently contacted by email or text message by scammers claiming to be offering the opportunity to sign up for the COVID-19 vaccine.
 This scam instructs people to click a link in the message that takes them to an online form where they are prompted to input personal and financial details.

-The Action Fraud website has lots of information about what to look for and how to keep yourself safe
+The Action Fraud website has lots of information about what to look for and how to keep yourself safe.

-The vaccines people are offered will be appropriate for them and this decision is based on clinical judgement supported by the advice of JCVI.
+The vaccines people are offered will be appropriate for them.
+And this decision is based on clinical judgement supported by the advice of JCVI.
 You cannot choose which one you have.

-The decision will take into account individual vaccine characteristics, which may mean they are more suitable for some groups of people, and not others – for example, some may be less well tolerated or effective in certain age groups.
+The decision will take into account individual vaccine characteristics, which may mean they are more suitable for some groups of people, and not others.
+For example, some may be less well tolerated or effective in certain age groups.

 Remember that any vaccines that are available will have been approved because they pass the MHRA’s tests on safety and efficacy, so people should be assured that whatever vaccine they get will be highly effective and protect them from coronavirus.

-Like all medicines, vaccines can cause side effects, but it’s important to remember that not everybody gets them and most of these are mild, short-term effects that should improve in a few days.
+Like all medicines, vaccines can cause side effects.
+But it’s important to remember that not everybody gets them and most of these are mild, short-term effects that should improve in a few days.

 • a sore arm from the injection